-Members in General Plans B, C, and D and Safety Plan B who retired on or before March 31, 1991 (and survivors of members who retired during that period) will receive a permanent increase to their monthly retirement allowance starting with the January 31, 2023 payment.
-Following are the 2023 STAR COLA amounts based on retirement date:
+Members in General Plans B, C, and D and Safety Plan B who retired on or before March 31, 1991 (and survivors of members who retired during that period) will receive a permanent increase to their monthly retirement allowance starting with the January 31, 2024 payment.
+Following is the 2024 STAR COLA amount based on retirement date:

 How the STAR COLA Is Determined